kin-labs/rewards-engine/improvement-proposals/kf_kre_3_0_2.md

 ## **Summary**

 This proposal introduces and addresses the vulnerability of _parked accounts_.
-A parked account is a large developer controlled account with a disproportionately large balance that could be used to game the AUB metric.
+A parked account is a large account with a disproportionately large balance that could be used to game the AUB metric.
 This can be controlled using standard deviations as described below.

 ## **Abstract**